Urban Locum Program - Greater Victoria Pilot FAQ

 Host physician responsibilities

 Where can I see a list of the host physician responsibilities?

 You can view the host physician roles and responsibilities within the Memorandum of Understanding (MOU).

 What assurances are in place to ensure that labs/tests/consults ordered by the locum are followed up on?

 Host physicians have to sign a Memorandum of Understanding indicating that they will make all necessary patient follow-ups after the locum’s coverage is complete.

-Who would be responsible for checking results/tests/consults on the weekend or non-clinic days?
+Who would be responsible for checking critical results/tests/consults on the weekend or non-clinic days?

 It is the host’s responsibility to secure after-hours and on-call coverage for their attached patients for the period of the locum coverage.
-Locums are expected to follow up on non-critical results the next clinic day, regardless of when the results/tests/consults arrived.
+Locums are expected to follow up on non-critical results the next clinic day.

 Evaluation and quality improvement